zippydata/zippy/docs/docs/rust.md

 # Rust Guide
 {: .no_toc }

-The Rust crate `zippy_core` is the foundation of ZDS.
+The Rust crate `zippy_data` is the foundation of ZDS.
 It provides zero-copy memory-mapped access, high-throughput writers, and full control over the storage layer.
 Use it when you need maximum performance or want to embed ZDS in your Rust application.

 <details open markdown="block">
   <summary>Table of contents</summary>